 The selection of plants that attract butterflies can be presented in a variety of ways.
 Here we've chosen to present our selection so as to emphasize the diversity and the visual appeal of the specimens available.
 Whether you're looking for spring flowers, summertime favorites long used in cottage gardens, or shrubs valued for their fall color, you can easily find an option that will double as a butterfly magnet.

-Our list of plants that attract butterflies is obviously not exhaustive, its... purpose being merely to whet your appetite.
-Click on any of the photos below to access more information on the featured plant.
-Bon appétit!
+Our list of plants that attract butterflies is obviously not exhaustive, its... purpose being merely to get you started on your hunt for the perfect blooms.
+Click through to access more information on the featured plant.

 01 of 12